 When considering a solution to your loved one’s care needs, there are basically two paths you can take.
 The first path is to pack up and move somewhere else to receive the needed support.
-The second path is to stay where you are and have a trusted caregiver bring the supportive care services to you in your own home.
+The second path is to stay where you are and have our trusted caregivers bring supportive care services to you in your own home.

 Dementia and Alzheimer’s Care